flachadriano/pos-desenv-web/09-programacao-web-2/example/README.md

-You can run this project like an usual PHP project, but it can run into Docker.
+You can run this project like an usual PHP project, but you can run it on Docker

 $ cd $HOME/Github/pos-desenv-web/09-programacao-web-2/example